itruffat/PyJSZipper4Polyglots/README.md

 one we use to handle.

 Having to manipulate 3 languages at once, there are some new complexities to take into account.
-The techniques we were using previously are no longer, and we need to thread more carefully.
+The techniques we were using previously are no longer enough, and we need to thread more carefully.
 While Python would allow a sentence such as `1 -- 1 // len("""` , neither LUA nor Javascript can accept such a sentance.

 * LUA requires each sentence to **either be comments or do something**, so we can no longer relay on expressions that